 For individuals whose income is restricted by a disability, enjoying the simple things that most of us take for granted can be just out of reach.
-Not viewed as a necessity these things frequently fall outside of an individual’s assessed funding and have…Read more
+Not viewed as a necessity, these things frequently fall outside of an individual’s assessed funding and…Read more

 News & Articles

 Dream come true for Celtic fan